 The Mexican date pie is definitely worth trying, especially if you love the exotic, sweet taste of dates topped with an oven-browned meringue.
-Whenever Mom made it, we could hardly wait to eat it.
-And it's so easy to make too.
-I know you'll enjoy these sweet treats from Old Mexico.
+When Mom made it, we could hardly wait to eat it.
+And it's so easy to make too!

 California Mexican-Spanish Cook Book (1914)

-Cream two cups brown sugar with one cup butter, pour around this one cup sweet or sour milk, whip four eggs and pour on top, add three cups flour with three teaspoons baking powder sifted through, two teaspoons cinnamon, mix and pour into baking tins, sprinkle top with brown sugar, ground pecans and cinnamon while raw; bake in medium oven.
+Cream two cups brown sugar with one cup butter, pour around this one cup sweet or sour milk, whip four eggs and pour on top, add three cups flour with three teaspoons baking powder sifted through, two teaspoons cinnamon, mix and pour into baking tins, sprinkle top with brown sugar, ground pecans and cinnamon while raw; bake in medium oven (350°F).

 Or add enough flour on rolling board to make a soft dough, cut into large round buns; bake and spread with icing made of hot water and brown sugar cooked until thick with pecan nuts added.